 7. Ogle the Victorians.

-Another free thing to do in Portland: Check out the fabulous architecture in the NW 23rd street area on the edge of the city’s West Hills.
+More free stuff to do in Portland: Check out the fabulous architecture in the NW 23rd street area on the edge of the city’s West Hills.

 You won’t find lots of sleek gated homes for the super-rich in this city.